-The battery is located under the right rear fender of your ATV.
+The battery is located in a compartment under the seat of your ATV.
 After initial service, batteries require regular cleaning and recharging in order to deliver peak performance and maximum service life.
 The procedures listed in this manual are recommended for cleaning and maintaining lead-acid batteries.
 Always read and follow instructions provided with battery chargers and battery products.